zeromev/zeromev.github.io/about.md

 Our flagship product is the [zeromev frontrunning explorer](/explorer) which gives users and researchers detailed information on [transaction reordering](/terms#transaction-reordering) and [MEV](/terms#miner-extractable-value).

+We also offer [Zeromev-Geth](/zmgeth), an alternative execution client for validators wishing to protect users from frontrunning and the network from harmful centralization.

 Zeromev was founded by the pseudo-anonymous researcher [pmcgoohan](https://twitter.com/pmcgoohanCrypto) who first alerted the community to the vulnerability we now call MEV in their 2014 post [miners frontrunning](https://www.reddit.com/r/ethereum/comments/2d84yv/miners_frontrunning).